 Recent research out of Germany studied the link between Magnesium and stress when it came to sleep.
 A recent study found that increasing participants’ daily Magnesium intake helped individuals regulate both the sympathetic and parasympathetic nervous systems.

 The sympathetic nervous system, as opposed to the “rest and digest” system, is known as the “fight or flight” system.
 By helping regulate this stress response, Magnesium can help reduce stress in your body.
+That’s why it’s one of the best supplements for sleep on the market today.

 Low mood

 When we’re going through a hard time emotionally, our sleep can become impaired as well, contributing to a vicious low-energy loop.
-Luckily, research suggests that Magnesium might be an effective natural support for helping improve mood.
+Luckily, research suggests that supplemental Magnesium might be an effective natural support for helping improve mood.
 A 2015 study found that Magnesium supplementation helped improve low mood, and that this link was even stronger in younger adults.
 It was also shown to help symptoms of fatigue.

 The research suggested that the mineral has the ability to impact neurotransmitters that may affect our emotions.
 When individuals took higher doses of Magnesium, their moods were shown to improve.